lapla-cogito/cargo-unused-allow/README.md

 2. Runs `cargo clippy --message-format=json -- -Wunfulfilled-lint-expectations` once.
 3. Parses `unfulfilled_lint_expectations` diagnostics — each one corresponds to an `#[allow]` that was suppressing nothing.
 4. Restores all original files (even on failure or panic).

+## Why?

+Rust 1.81 stabilized `#[expect(...)]`, which warns you when the suppressed lint no longer fires — but many projects still carry `#[allow]` attributes added before `#[expect]` existed, or out of habit.
+Over time, some of these become stale: the guarded code is refactored away, the lint rule changes, or the attribute was copy-pasted without thought.
+This is especially common in larger codebases.
+Stale `#[allow]`s silently hide real warnings and mask code-quality regressions, yet finding them manually is tedious.

+`cargo-unused-allow` automates this.
+It detects every `#[allow]` that suppresses nothing — useful as a one-time cleanup, a CI gate, or a stepping stone toward migrating to `#[expect]`.

 ## Requirements